-Join George Maestri for an in-depth discussion in this video Rigging basic facial controls using set-driven keys, part of Character Rigging in Maya.
+Join George Maestri for an in-depth discussion in this video Rigging basic facial controls using set-driven keys, part of Maya: Character Rigging.

 Now that we have our control panel set up and all of our controls limited to the range that we want, we can start wiring things together.
 Now I want to start wiring things like Blend Shapes, the rotation of these joints to this control panel.
 Each different type of control will require a little bit of a different technique, so we are going to be exploring a lot of techniques.
 So the easiest thing to do is just to do a simple one-to-one type of control, and along the bottom here we have one here for the F-shape and one for the SH-shape, so let's go ahead and wire that in, using a set-driven key.